-Following an incredible launch event, I’m looking back at my top five takeaways from our first InCabin event this September – and what a day it was!
+Following an incredible launch event, I’m looking back at my top five takeaways from our first InCabin event in September 2022 – and what a day it was!

 It was impossible to choose only five things to talk about, so I’ve covered my top five topics with takeaways from each.
 What is sure is that this industry is buzzing and excited and that it’s a perfect place for engineers with a thirst for innovative ideas.

 - You’ve never seen so many car seats and baby dolls at a tech conference.
 Child Presence Detection was very ‘present’ and was a straightforward, attention-grabbing demo.
 By no means does it seem to be a real challenge for anyone, it is clearly the low hanging fruit, and an easy conversation starter.

 - When it comes to the tech & design win battle, Driver Monitoring is king.
 Drowsiness and distraction were the 2 big themes.
 The clear next step is once we know that they are drowsy or distracted, what should we do?

 - People are mentioning and asking about intoxication, but companies don’t seem ready to demo their approach to tackling it quite yet.
 I heard lots of interesting ideas though, including a gas sensor installed near the steering wheel and measuring facial blood flow with cameras.